cybertraining-dsc/reu2022/project/graphs/graphs-graphviz/graphviz.md

 # `graphviz` tutorial

-`graphviz` is a library that can be installed on Python which renders graphs from the DOT languages, allowing for visualizations of various data structures using graphs and nodes.
+`graphviz` is a library that can be installed on Python which renders graphs from the DOT languages, allowing for visualizations of data structures using undirected or directed graphs consisting of nodes and edges of various shapes and colors.

 ## Installation and Importing